 RECC is administered by Renewable Energy Assurance Ltd and sponsored by Renewable Energy Association.
 It is approved by the Chartered Trading Standards Institute under its Consumer Codes Approval Scheme.
 Our address is: 80 Strand, London WC2R 0DT.
 Our telephone number is: 020 7981 0850.
 The company number is: 05720606.

-RECC’s Data Privacy Officer is Virginia Graham.
-You can contact us at email@example.com .
+RECC’s Data Privacy Contact is Virginia Graham.
+You can contact us at firstname.lastname@example.org .
 Please note that all data about individuals captured will be used and held in accordance with the requirements of the General Data Protection Regulation and the Data Protection Act 2018.

 In certain circumstances we hold data about individuals during the course of carrying out our role as Code administrator.
 We hold this data to assist us in dealing with your inquiries and requests, handling your disputes, and administering our membership records.
 We therefore hold this data in pursuit of our legitimate interests as a Consumer Code Administrator.